-This is a blended learning course - with a combination of weekly live seminars, online materials, and online group discussions.
-All students must join the weekly webinar sessions that are planned for 2 hours but might go over time depending on content to be covered.
-The weekly Webinar are comprised of two Lectures and a guiz.
-There is time for guestions and answers after each talk.
-The speakers are experts in their fields, and we expect you to be prepared with questions and interact with them as much as possible.
-We record most of our seminars.
-If you miss a session, a recorded version will be available for catch-up within three weeks on our Online Platform.
+This is a blended learning course - with a combination of weekly seminars, online materials, and peer learning through online group discussions.
+All students must join the weekly webinar for approximately two and a half hours, comprising of two lectures and a quiz with time for questions and answers after each talk.
+The speakers are experts in their fields.
+You should be prepared with questions and interact with these experts for an optimum learning experience.
+We record most of our seminars, so if you miss a session, a recorded version and the slide presentation will be available for catchup within three weeks on our Online Platform.
+Please note that some lecturers are not comfortable with their lectures being recorded or presentations being shared, and in those cases, we will not be able to upload those lectures/ presentations.

-Our key aim is to deliver high-quality medical education to a global medical audience.
-Online education allows us to reach individuals who would not have had the time, money, or opportunity to participate otherwise.
-However, we also recognize the irreplaceable components of classroom-based teaching.
-We aim to benefit from online and classroom methods by holding seminars delivered via virtual webinars, online forums, online case discussions, and a library of e-resources.
-The Online Platform has weekly quizzes, a library of lectures, relevant articles, the GHHM Course Handbook, and reference materials and is a platform for case discussions.
-Case discussions can be held with the entire teaching group, and there are small closed group online discussion group areas for the discussion of cases or topical program challenges.
+Our key aim is to deliver high-quality medical education equitably to a global, medical audience.
+Online education allows us to reach individuals who might not have the resources, whether it be time, money, or opportunity to participate otherwise.
+However, we also reca library of lectures, relevant articles, the GHHM Course Handbook, and reference materials and is a platform for case discussions.
+Case discussions can be held with the entire teaching group, and there are small, closed group online discussion areas for the examination of cases or topical program challenges.